 If you do the El Mirador tour or Acatenango tour, definitely tip your guide(s) and porter.

-There were 4 times when I didn’t tip my guide because the guide wasn’t very good: a tour in Rio Dulce, the Tikal tour, an ATV tour in Antigua, and another tour to Yaxha in Flores.
+There were 4 times when I didn’t tip my guide because the guide wasn’t very good: a tour in Rio Dulce, the Tikal tour, a tour in Antigua, and another tour to Yaxha in Flores.
 The guides were just not very good for safety reasons, not speaking much, spending too much time flirting with the younger tourists and not providing life jackets in unsafe conditions in Rio Dulce.

 19. Should I bargain in Guatemala?